TRAVEL SAFETY TIPS FOR INTERNATIONAL TRAVELERS

 When you’re planning an international trip to Florida, the last thing on your mind might be safety and security.
 And although you can count on the Sunshine State to provide a welcoming, safe vacation, it’s always a good idea to be well-informed.
-Check out our go-to tips for international travelers, and make your stay worry-free.
+Check out these tips for international travelers, and make your stay worry-free.

 Use Your Street Smarts

-Before hitting the streets, browse through a map of the area, scout nearby neighborhoods, and get a feel for popular areas, or areas to stay away from.
+Before hitting the streets, browse a map of the area, scout nearby neighborhoods, and get a feel for popular areas, or areas to stay away from.
 For the most part, GPS keeps us connected and on track.
 But even while knowing where you’re headed, always stick to well-lit streets or walkways, and avoid secluded, dark alleys or side streets.
 Unless it’s Diagon Alley, of course.

 Keep Your Goods In Check

 With so many attractions scattered across the Sunshine State, getting around is one of the most important parts of your trip.
-Beware of unauthorized car services offering you rides, and instead opt for authorized ground transportation services, official taxis, or ride share apps.
+Beware of unauthorized car services offering you rides, and instead opt for authorized ground transportation services, official taxis, or ride sharing apps like Uber.
 When you ride-share, check to see that the license plate on the car matches the app’s, and ask who they’re picking up before you hop in.
 When in doubt, your hotel concierge can easily schedule taxi services for you.
 If you’re planning on renting a car, research ahead and stick to reputable companies.
 Our welcome centers can also give you useful info on how to get around, and what to see once you’re on the road.

 Schedule a Check- Up